 Most people like to travel, and air travel continues to grow.
 But greenhouse gases and other emissions from aviation are a growing cause of global warming.
 There are no easy technical fixes to this problem.
 Instead, to avoid dangerous climate change we need to act urgently to reduce emissions from flying.

 An ambitious emissions reduction target is needed.
-This will require higher taxes – they should be fair and based on the polluter pays principle.
+This will require higher taxes – they should be fair and based on the “polluter pays” principle1.

 Facts about aviation

-- Indirectly acting emissions.
-Aviation also produces emissions such as NOx that indirectly contribute to global warming.
-The science is uncertain, but it is estimated that this roughly doubles the harm caused by flying.
+Indirectly acting emissions3.
+Aviation also produces emissions such as nitric oxide and nitrogen dioxide nitrogen oxides (NOx) that indirectly contribute to global warming.
+The science is uncertain4, but it is estimated that this roughly doubles5 the harm caused by flying.

-- Most air travel is for leisure.
-In 2016, 72% of passengers to/from UK airports were traveling for leisure.
-In most cases, more climate friendly holidays could be taken closer to home.
+Most air travel is for leisure.
+In 2016, 72% of passengers to/from UK airports were traveling for leisure8.
+In most cases, more climate-friendly holidays could be taken closer to home.

-- Unconstrained aviation growth is inconsistent with current and future UK emissions targets.
-The UK currently has a 2050 target to reduce overall greenhouse gas emissions by at least 80%, compared to 1990 levels.
-The Committee on Climate Change (CCC) has indicated that meeting this target requires aviation growth to be no more than 60% above 2005 levels.
+Unconstrained aviation growth is inconsistent with current and future UK emissions targets.
+In 2008 the UK adopted a 2050 target to reduce overall greenhouse gas emissions by at least 80% compared to 1990 levels11.
+The Committee on Climate Change (CCC) indicated that meeting this target requires aviation growth to be no more than 60% above 2005 levels.
 Following the 2015 Paris Agreement, it now says a more ambitious overall UK target is needed: net zero emissions by 2050.
-Friends of the Earth welcomes this, but believes that net zero by 2045 at the very latest is possible and necessary.
-The committee identifies several possible aviation measures to help reach net zero, including further limits on growth.
+The UK government has accepted the new target.
+Friends of the Earth welcomes this but believes that net zero by 2045 at the very latest is possible and necessary.
+The CCC has identified several possible aviation measures to help reach net zero, including further limits on growth.

-- Technology developments are not able to keep up with the growth of passenger numbers.
-Planes are gradually becoming more efficient and will continue to do so, but not at the pace necessary to allow for unconstrained growth in flights and passenger numbers.
-This means that aviation needs to be constrained.
+Technology developments are not able to keep up with the growth of passenger numbers.
+Planes are gradually becoming more efficient and will continue to do so12, but not at the pace necessary to allow for unconstrained growth in flights and passenger numbers.
+This means that aviation needs to be limited.

 Aviation is responsible for an increasing proportion of greenhouse gas and other emissions.
 There are no easy solutions.
 The industry is trying to stave off effective measures to constrain emissions by promoting alternative approaches.
 These alternatives don’t stand up to scrutiny.

-In addition, biofuels do not eliminate all climate warming emissions.
-For example, reductions in emissions of indirectly acting NOX are small or zero.
+In addition, biofuel use won’t eliminate all climate-warming emissions.
+For example, reductions in emissions of NOX are small or insignificant14.
 The CCC envisages a limited role for biofuels as aviation fuel (up to 10% in 2050).

-But CORSIA is a very poor scheme.
-It has a weak overall target that allows gross aviation emissions to grow rather than decrease, as is necessary for the world as a whole.
-It doesn’t cover domestic aviation, ignores emissions other than CO2, and its rules fail to ensure it has an effective offset mechanism.
+Even if the principle of offsetting aviation emissions were accepted, CORSIA would be a very poor scheme.
+It has a weak overall target that allows gross aviation emissions growth, rather than the decrease that the planet needs.
+It doesn’t cover domestic aviation (or most private aviation18), ignores emissions other than CO2, and its rules fail to ensure it has an effective offset mechanism.

 Many CORSIA offsets are likely to be based on the United Nations’ Clean Development Mechanism (CDM).
 Evidence shows that such offsetting often doesn’t work in practice.
-In 2016, a report for the European Commission found that only 2% of projects under the CDM had a high likelihood of being effective.
+In 2016, a report for the European Commission found that only 2% of projects under the CDM had a high likelihood of being effective19 20 21.
 In any case, the CCC net zero advice rules out international offsets.

 Several innovative solutions are being investigated, including electric and hybrid aircraft, more efficient engines, and use of renewable electricity to produce fuel.
 These may have a role to play, but none is currently ready on the scale needed, and most will not be readily available for decades.